BlodyxCZ/SwiftInv-GodotAddon/README.md

 - Example scenes to understand the basics (video tutorial coming soon

 ## Documentation
 - Already included in the addon!
-Open your editor refference docs and search for Inventory nodes and resources (Inventory, InventoryItem, InventorySlot, InventoryContainer)
+Open your editor reference docs and search for Inventory nodes and resources (Inventory, InventoryItem, InventorySlot, InventoryContainer)

 ## WIP
 - Video tutorials (2.1)